WHO IS SHANE DUTKA?

 The Start Of My Journey

-I sat at my desk crunching numbers all day, making dozens of power point “decks”, bored with the same old routine, day after day, no excitement, with the same predictable paycheck, always looking forward to the weekend and my meager cost of living raise once a year.
+I sat at my desk crunching numbers all day, making dozens of power point “decks”, day after day, no excitement, with the same predictable paycheck, always looking forward to the weekend and my meager cost of living raise once a year.

-It was a job, and I was grateful for the opportunity, but it was soul-sucking.
+It was a job, and I was grateful for the opportunity, but it wasn’t great.

 Around the end of 2015 I finally started to get fed up.
 I wanted to earn more money than the traditional 9-5, wait-your-turn, ladder climb can provide.
-I wanted more freedom to work when I want, where I want.
-And I wanted to build a valuable asset for myself.
+I wanted skills that would allow me to help generate revenue and earnings, not be “overhead” as that’s how most accountants are viewed in a typical business.

 But I just didn’t know what that would be… or how I’d accomplish that.